-The console uses 4 D-batteries or it can be plugged into an outlet with the included power adapter.
+The console uses four D batteries or it can be plugged into an outlet with the included power adapter.

-Some cool features include two 2.0″ digital amplified speakers, Bluetooth Smart connection capabilities, and an auxiliary port to plug in headphones.
+Other cool features include Bluetooth Smart connection capabilities, and an auxiliary port to plug in headphones.

 The data on the monitor is displayed in three windows: Upper, Center, and Lower.